Aircraft Mechanic

 I'm doing this project and i need to know how much time off do aircraft mechanics get throughout the yeear?

-Asked by Shawn almost 11 years ago
+Asked by Shawn over 11 years ago

 The short answer is: Just as much, or as little, as any other profession.